pailworkshop/pailworkshop.github.io/webinars.md

 In this series of virtual seminars, invited speakers will give a ~30 minute presentation, followed by up to 30 minutes of discussion.
 The whole webinar session is limited to 60 minutes.

-## Early August 2020: [Dr. Sarah Schlunegger](https://www.sarahschlunegger.com) (Princeton University)
+## 3rd August 2020: [Dr. Sarah Schlunegger](https://www.sarahschlunegger.com) (Princeton University)
-time and date: TBD, early August 2020
+time and date: 3rd August 2020 17:00 CEST / 11:00 EST

 **Large Ensemble Intercomparison of Anthropogenic Changes in Marine Biogeochemistry**